sarapohland/parce/README.md

 You can change various images properties of the in-distribution validation set and evaluate the impact on prediction accuracy and competency estimates using the `evaluate` script in the analysis folder:

 ```
-python src/analysis/evaluate.py --test_data <dataset> --model_dir models/<dataset>/classify/ --decoder_dir models/<dataset>/reconstruct/ --property <property> --factor <factor> --data_dir results/<dataset>/competency/modified/data/
+python src/analysis/evaluate.py --test_data <dataset> --model_dir models/<dataset>/classify/ --decoder_dir models/<dataset>/reconstruct/ --property <property> --factor <factor> --data_dir results/<dataset>/modified/data/
 ```

 The argument test_data is used to indicate which dataset should be used to evaluate the overall competency estimator, which should be lunar, speed, or pavilion if you are using the default evaluation datasets.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained reconstruction model was saved.
 You should specify the image property you wish to change and the corresponding factor.
 In our results, we modify the following properties: saturation, contrast, brightness, noise, and pixelate.
-You can optionally use the use_gpu flag if you want to evaluate your model using a GPU.
 This script with save classification model outputs and competency estimates to a pickle file called `<factor>.p` to the folder `<data_dir>/<property>.`

 To run this script for various image properties and factors, you can use the evaluation bash script in the `analysis` folder: